aws/amazon-ec2-instance-selector/README.md

   -e, --ena-support                                    Instance types where ENA is supported or required -f, --fpga-support                                   FPGA instance types
       --free-tier                                      Free Tier supported
+      --generation int                                 Generation of the instance type (i.e. c7i.xlarge is 7) (sets --generation-min and -max to the same value)
+      --generation-max int                             Maximum Generation of the instance type (i.e. c7i.xlarge is 7) If --generation-min is not specified, the lower bound will be 0
+      --generation-min int                             Minimum Generation of the instance type (i.e. c7i.xlarge is 7) If --generation-max is not specified, the upper bound will be infinity
       --gpu-manufacturer string                        GPU Manufacturer name (Example: NVIDIA) --gpu-memory-total string                        Number of GPUs' total memory (Example: 4 GiB) (sets --gpu-memory-total-min and -max to the same value)
       --gpu-memory-total-max string                    Maximum Number of GPUs' total memory (Example: 4 GiB) If --gpu-memory-total-min is not specified, the lower bound will be 0